 Pet parents who make it a habit to give their dogs occasional treats or snacks should always take the calorie content of these products into consideration.
 As a rule, the amount of calories coming from these food items should never be more than 10 percent of the pet’s DER.
 In our example, 10 percent is 122.3 calories, rounded down to 122 calories for easier computation.

 Hence, if a single piece of commercial dog treat contains 50 calories, then you can only give a maximum of 2 pieces.
 This amounts to 100 calories.
 Subtract this from the DER of the dog (1,223 calories) to get 1,123 calories.
 Make the necessary adjustments in its regular meals.
 So, if you have been feeding the dog twice a day at 2 cups per meal, you will only need to give it 1.8 cups this time around.
+For a wider selection of choices, check out our vegan dog treats guide.

 The same is true when feeding your dog human foods that are safe for pets.
 One has to be very vigilant about the calorie content of these pet-safe human food items.
 It is also critical to consider these and make the necessary adjustments in the dog’s regular meal.